Nintendo: 1979–1987: Game & Watch, arcade games, and Nintendo Entertainment System

-1988–1992: Game Boy and Super Nintendo Entertainment System
+1988–1994: Game Boy and Super Nintendo Entertainment System

-In 1988, Gunpei Yokoi and his team at Nintendo R&D1 conceived the Game Boy, the first handheld video game console made by Nintendo.
+In 1988, Yokoi and his team at Nintendo R&D1 conceived the Game Boy, the first handheld video game console made by Nintendo.
 Nintendo released the Game Boy in 1989.
 In North America, the Game Boy was bundled with the popular third-party game Tetris after a difficult negotiation process with Elektronorgtechnica.
 The Game Boy was a significant success.
 In its first two weeks of sale in Japan, its initial inventory of 300,000 units sold out, and in the United States, an additional 40,000 units were sold on its first day of distribution.
 Around this time, Nintendo entered an agreement with Sony to develop the Super Famicom CD-ROM Adapter, a peripheral for the upcoming Super Famicom capable of playing CD-ROMs.
 However, the collaboration did not last as Yamauchi preferred to continue developing the technology with Philips, which would result in the CD-i, and Sony's independent efforts resulted in the creation of the PlayStation console.

 The first issue of Nintendo Power magazine, which had an annual circulation of 1.5 million copies in the United States, was published in 1988.
-In July 1989, Nintendo held the first Nintendo Space World trade show with the name Shoshinkai for the purpose of announcing and demonstrating upcoming Nintendo products.
+In July 1989, Nintendo held the first Nintendo Space World trade show with the name Shoshinkai to announce and demonstrate upcoming Nintendo products.
 That year, the first World of Nintendo stores-within-a-store, which carried official Nintendo merchandise, were opened in the United States.
 According to company information, more than 25% of homes in the United States had an NES in 1989.

-In the late 1980s, Nintendo's dominance slipped with the appearance of NEC's PC Engine and Sega's Mega Drive, 16-bit game consoles with improved graphics and audio compared to the NES.
+In the late 1980s, Nintendo's dominance slipped with the appearance of NEC's PC Engine/TurboGrafx-16 and Sega's Mega Drive/Genesis, 16-bit game consoles with improved graphics and audio compared to the NES.
 In response to the competition, Uemura designed the Super Famicom, which launched in 1990.
 The first batch of 300,000 consoles sold out in hours.
 The following year, as with the NES, Nintendo distributed a modified version of the Super Famicom to the United States market, titled the Super Nintendo Entertainment System.
 Launch games for the Super Famicom and Super NES include Super Mario World, F-Zero, Pilotwings, SimCity, and Gradius III.
 By mid-1992, over 46 million Super Famicom and Super NES consoles had been sold.
 The console's life cycle lasted until 1999 in the United States, and until 2003 in Japan.